 In 2014, we opened our first office outside the United States, and we intend to continue to expand our operations abroad.
-Our revenue from non-U.S. operations has grown from an immaterial amount of our total revenue in fiscal year 2015 to more than 6% of our total revenue in fiscal year 2017.
+Our revenue from non-U.S. operations has grown from approximately 2% of our total revenue in the fiscal year endedJanuary 31, 2016 to more than 10% of our total revenue in the fiscal year endedJanuary 31, 2018.
 Our international expansion has created and will create significant challenges for our management, administrative, operational and financial infrastructure.
 Operating in international markets requires significant resources and management attention and will subject us to regulatory, economic and political risks in addition to those we already face in the United States.
 Because of our limited experience with international operations and developing and managing sales in international markets, our international expansion efforts may not be successful.